HimanshuJo/AtCoder/abc/206/README.md

     - don't use floating point arithmetic whenever possible
     - use constants for special srings denoting players, events, etc.
 - B:
-    - multiplication is often better than division
+    - multiplication is better than division
     - multiplication can cause overflow
     - simulation is sometimes quick enough to pass
     - binary search over the answer